On quasi-log structures for complex analytic spaces: Introduction

 \section{Introduction}

-This is the final part of the trilogy on the minimal model theory for projective morphisms between complex analytic spaces (see \cite{fujino-analytic-vanishing} and \cite{fujino-cone-contraction}).

 The main purpose of this paper is to introduce the notion of {\em{quasi-log complex analytic spaces}} and establish various fundamental results.
+They will play a crucial role in the study of highly singular complex analytic spaces.
 Let us see the definition of quasi-log complex analytic spaces, which may look artificial.

 \begin{defn}[Quasi-log complex analytic spaces, see Definition \ref{a-def4.1}] A {\em{quasi-log complex analytic space}}

 is a complex analytic space $X$ endowed with an $\mathbb R$-line bundle (or a globally $\mathbb R$-Cartier divisor) $\omega$ on $X$, a closed analytic subspace $X_{-\infty}\subsetneq X$, and a finite collection $\{C\}$ of reduced and irreducible closed analytic subspaces of $X$ such that there exists a projective morphism $f\colon (Y, B_Y)\to X$ from an analytic globally embedded simple normal crossing pair $(Y, B_Y)$ satisfying the following properties: \begin{itemize} \item[(1)] $f^*\omega\sim_{\mathbb R}K_Y+B_Y$. \item[(2)] The natural map $\mathcal O_X \to f_*\mathcal O_Y(\lceil -(B_Y^{<1})\rceil)$ induces an isomorphism